billwestfall/mathematica/miscellaneous/baseball/README.md

 `Grid[{{Inning, 1, 2, 3, 4, 5, 6, 7, 8, 9}, {Mets, 0, 0, 0, 0, 0, 0, 0, 0, 0}, {Reds, 0, 0, 0, 0, 0, 0, 0, 0, 0}}] `

 and then run this line with updated score after every half inning

+the first file is a per batter - pitcher program, second is a team vs team stats, third is a predictor based on team average vs starting pitchers averages